majoloso97/dog-cat-classsifier/README.md

 # Dog-cat classifier
-An implementation of the computer vision model for tell aparte pictures of dogs and cats.
+An implementation of the computer vision model for tell pictures of dogs and cats apart.